 "Lovecraft was reading people like Arthur Machen and MR James [who set a number of his ghost stories in East Anglia] and was taking in a lot of their rural English mythology and turning it into his own thing."

-Jana Carpenter, who plays Kennedy Fisher - one of the two main characters, said: "Basically we just got in the car and drove around to all these places that we were thinking of using.
+Jana Carpenter, who plays one of the main characters called Kennedy Fisher, said: "Basically we just got in the car and drove around to all these places that we were thinking of using.
 We went to Woodbridge, Dunwich, Aldeburgh, Orford.

 "You definitely get the sense that you're in a unique environment and it's not surprising that lots of mythologies can build up in this environment.